 Losing weight while breastfeeding definitely requires a proper meal plan.
-Without a meal plan in place, it can be very difficult to stick to your healthy breastfeeding diet.
-I think it is really important to go over what a weight loss meal plan looks like for breastfeeding mamas, so you can create your own meal plan, but if you would like a step-by-step program to help you lose weight safely, check out our programs!
+We’ll show you what a weight loss meal plan looks like for breastfeeding mamas, so you can create your own meal plan, but if you would like a step-by-step program to help you lose weight safely, check out our programs!

 What does a good breastfeeding diet for weight loss include?

 You definitely want to create your meal plan around some very healthy, nutrient-dense foods that will support your body and milk supply.
-Fruits, vegetables and lean proteins are the best sources of nutrients, as well as nuts and avocados for healthy fats.
-Most of your protein sources are going to have enough healthy fats for your body, and your body has stored fat for baby and energy, so I like to steer mamas in the direction of a higher-carb, lower fat diet (check out my new cook book).
+Fruits, vegetables, and lean proteins are the best sources of nutrients, as well as nuts and avocados for healthy fats.
+Most of your protein sources are going to have enough healthy fats for your body, and your body has stored fat for baby and energy, so I like to steer mamas in the direction of a higher-carb, lower-fat diet (check out our new cookbook).
 This is because carbohydrates are the number one source of energy for tired, breastfeeding mamas.
-Our brains need the carbohydrates, and if you are getting your carbohydrates from complex sources like sweet potatoes, quinoa, beans, vegetables and fruit, you don’t need to worry about your blood sugar.
+Our brains need the carbohydrates, and if you are getting your carbohydrates from complex sources like sweet potatoes, quinoa, beans, vegetables, and fruit, you don’t need to worry about your blood sugar.

 The top foods for your lose weight while breastfeeding meal plan: